 - When the duck breast comes out of the oven, unfold them a bit, and pour the juices into the frying pan.
 Let the duck rest in the meantime.

-- Also add the honey, lemon juice, and balsamic cream.4 tablespoons balsamic cream, 2 tablespoons honey, 2 tablespoons lemon juice
+- Also add the honey, lemon juice, and balsamic cream.4 tablespoons balsamic glaze, 2 tablespoons honey, 2 tablespoons lemon juice

 - Whisk everything and heat.

 - Cut the duck into thin slices (or thick slices if you prefer) and sprinkle with sauce.

 - Serve the remaining sauce as a side dish.